uholeschak/ediabaslib/docs/Configuration_Generator.md

 If no [simulation files](EdiabasLib.simulation_file.md) are present in the selected directory, the checkbox is unset and the communication is disabled.
 * _Adapter_: With this menu the [Bluetooth adapter](Deep_OBD_for_BMW_and_VAG.md#supported-adapters) could be selected.
 If the device is not coupled already, searching for new devices is possible.
 This menu is only enabled if interface type _BLUETOOTH_ has been selected.
 * _Adapter configuration_: When using a FTDI USB, Bluetooth or WiFi (with the [Replacement firmware for ELM327](Replacement_firmware_for_ELM327.md)) adapter this menu allows the adapter configuration.
 Depending on the adapter type only the CAN baudrate/K-Line interface or more specific parameters could be specified.
-* _Add errors page_: When this checkbox is selected (which is the default) and _Errors_ page will be generated when writing the configuration file.
+* _Add errors page_: When this checkbox is selected (which is the default) an _Errors_ page will be generated when writing the configuration file.
 This page will read the error memory of all detected ECUs.
 * _Detect motorbikes_: Activates special detection telegrams for motorbikes.
 This is not enabled by default and slows down normal car detection.
 * _Configuration_: With this submenu you could select if the configuration is created automatically or manually:
 	* _Automatic_: The ECU configuration will be read from the vehicle with the _Read_ button.
 This option is only available in BMW mode.